 Quest Super Cruiser is trending in the market these days for its pintail shape.
 The longboard cruises the rider in leisure, and the ease of with it carves is exceptional.
 The overall riding experience in light of the price point makes it the best beginner’s longboard.

 Designed for broad walkways, the board is 44 inches long; the length adds stability to the board.
-Its deck is made up of 7 plies of maple layers mostly along with a layer of artisan bamboo for adding details to the deck.
+Its deck consists of 7 plies of maple layers, mostly a layer of artisan bamboo for adding details to the floor.
 The Super Cruiser is equipped with Quest urethane wheels with a diameter of 70mm and 80A hardness.
-The 7-inch aluminium trucks are reverse-kingpin and are integrated with ABEC-7 bearings.
+The 7-inch aluminum trucks are reverse-kingpin and are integrated with ABEC-7 bearings.